louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 the unicast path.
 Since this frame is sent over the unicast paths, it is authenticated and encrypted using the TLS keys associated to each unicast path.

-{{sec-packet-protection}} gives more details on the changes from {{MULTIPATH-QUIC}} to protect packets sent on the flexicast flow.
+{{sec-packet-protection}} gives more details on the modifications to {{MULTIPATH-QUIC}} to protect packets sent on the flexicast flow.

 # Handshake Negotiation and Transport parameter {#sec-handshake}

-This extension defines a new transport parameter, used to negotiate the use of the flexicast extensiong during the connection handshake, as specified in {{QUIC-TRANSPORT}}.
+Flexicast QUIC defines a new transport parameter, used to negotiate the use of the flexicast extension during the connection handshake, as specified in {{QUIC-TRANSPORT}}.
 The new transport parameter is defined as follows:

 * flexicast_support (current version uses TBD-03): the presence of this transport parameter indicates support of the flexicast extension.
 The transport parameter contains two boolean values, respectively indicating support of IPv4 and IPv6 for multicast addresses.
 If an endpoint receives the flexicast_support transport parameter with both IPv4 and IPv6 supports set to false (0), it must close the connection with an error type of FC_PROTOCOL_VIOLATION.